Right Arrow

 5. Continuous setup improvement processes

-Manufacturing organizations implementing SMED report average changeover time reductions of 94%, with some facilities cutting transition times from 90 minutes to under 5 minutes (SMED implementation outcomes).
+Manufacturing organizations that adopt SMED report average changeover time reductions of up to 94%, with some facilities cutting transition times from 90 minutes to under 5 minutes (Source: Spot AI).

-The real problem?
-Operator variability.
-Setup times for identical product changes can vary significantly depending on which personnel perform the work.
-This inconsistency stems from reliance on individual expertise, inconsistent procedure execution, and limited real-time feedback mechanisms.
+A primary limitation is operator variability, where setup times for identical product changes vary markedly depending on which personnel perform the work.
+This variance often stems from a reliance on individual expertise, varied procedure execution, and limited feedback mechanisms.

 • Inability to verify SOP compliance at scale across all shifts and locations

-• Slow cycles of improving efficiency due to lack of evidence
+• Slow cycles of efficiency gains due to lack of evidence

 • Hidden process waste going undetected